MoonWanki/the-great-venus/README.md

 We don't need any server for running TGV! <del>We have no server in fact.</del>
 TGV is a DApp, based on **blackchain** technology.
-so, your armies, items, and battle records will be flowing in the public blockchain network whenever and *forever*.
+Thus, all of your data, which includes armies, items, golds and battle records, will be in the public blockchain network whenever and *forever*.

 ## Project specification